0x216/unicorn-homework/README.md

 The API is open for experimentation.
 Utilize the Postman collection provided in the `postman` folder for an easy import and exploration process.

 ---
+**📚 Swagger API Documentation**

+For an in-depth exploration of the API, you can visit our Swagger UI documentation at [http://smokeless.pro/api-docs/](http://smokeless.pro/api-docs/).
+This interactive documentation allows you to test out the API endpoints directly from your browser, making it easy to understand the functionalities our API offers.
+Whether you're looking to integrate with our service or just curious about the capabilities, the Swagger UI provides a convenient way to explore the API with no additional setup required.

+---

 🌐 **Live Demo**